BalajiKs171095/mbcrump.github.io/_posts/2015-06-07-creating-and-debugging-console-apps-with-vscode.md

 The last command **dnx . run** is for Console Applications only.

-If we list out the files contained in our Console application before running the restore command, then we'll only see two files:
+If we list out the files contained in our Console application before running the restore command, then we'll only see two files and one is hidden:

 * Program.cs
 * project.json
+* .gitignore (hidden)

 Change into the directory that has your console app and run the dnu restore command and you now have a project.lock.json file.
 Run the **dnu build** command and you see several error messages.